lightlytics/cdrgoat/README.md

 &nbsp;

 ## ⚖️ Disclaimer
-Stream Security CDR GOAT is provided as-is without warranties of any kind.
+This content is provided for educational and informational purposes only.
+Stream Security’s CDRGoat is provided as-is without warranties of any kind.
 By using this project you accept full responsibility for all outcomes.
 Scenarios are intentionally vulnerable and must only be deployed in isolated, non-production accounts.
+Stream Security does not guarantee the accuracy or completeness of the content and assumes no liability for any damages resulting from its use.
-Stream Security and project contributors assume no liability for misuse, misconfiguration, or unintended consequences, including any illegal activity.
+Stream Security does not endorse or condone any illegal activity and disclaims any liability arising from misuse of the material.
+Stream Security and project contributors assume no liability for misconfiguration or unintended consequences, including any illegal activity.
 Ensuring safe and appropriate use is your responsibility.